Educator’s Expedition

 Days 3-6: You will “learn by doing” through these days of the program.
 By day, you’ll hike through fields of wild flowers and over high mountain ridges, pausing several times through the day for rest breaks and to explore different aspects of leadership, ranging from different ways to approach decision making to how to evaluate risk.
 By night, you’ll cook backcountry meals, relax under the western night sky, and brainstorm with your peers the possibilities you see to bring intentional leadership training to your schools.

-Day 7: Shower time!
-Return to HMI for well-deserved showers and a welcoming bed.
+Day 7: Return to HMI for well-deserved showers and a welcoming bed.
 After cleaning gear (and yourselves!), you will get to work creating a plan for how to translate what you learned during the program to the unique missions and cultures of our different schools.

 Day 8: Before HMI shuttles depart for the Denver airport, say goodbye to a new support group who will sustain and inspire you as you start to undertake this ambitious work.